Atelier User Guide

 To clear it:

-- Click Override Security Block on the banner.
+- Click Override on the banner.

-- Confirm the override.
+- Click Confirm Override.

 A subsequent clean build (no criticals) also clears the hold automatically.